 Relationships.
 Much like an onion, my relationships and friendships are in layers.
 I make friends easily but most of those friendships are superficial at best.
 I don’t trust readily trust people.
 It takes quite an effort to get close to me.
 I do have a few very close friendships that have stood the test of time but those can be counted on one hand.
 I admire the qualities in a person that makes them stand out from the crowd.
 I favor a person’s inner qualities over their outward appearance… their dignity and grace above their beauty.

 I accept people as they are.
 I don’t try to change them to fit some preconceived idea of who I think they should be.
 To me, that’s dehumanizing.
 Either accept who they are or walk away.

-I do tend to forgive people easily, sometimes to a fault, but that really depends on the transgression involved.
-But I don’t forget.
+I do tend to forgive people easily, sometimes to a fault, but that really depends on the transgression involved, but I don’t forget.
 I’m slow to anger but once that line has been crossed, the person that has offended me falls into the ‘you’re dead to me’ category.